-- Add arugula and lemon zest to the food processor.
+- Add arugula to the food processor.
 Pulse a few times to combine.

 - With motor running, add lemon juice and olive oil through the feed hole.
 Stop and scrape down sides as needed.
 Once pesto is the consistency of a slightly chunky paste, stop the food processor and add a good pinch of sea salt.
 Pulse a few times.
 Taste and add a little more salt, if needed.